 It was a great week in New Mexico and I enjoyed every day of it.

-I’ve added several life birds on this trip and of course for the state too.
+Loved all the different locations, habitats and restaurants you took us.I’vee added several life birds on this trip and of course for the state too.

 California, 2017

 Rich, I wanted to say how much I enjoyed the recent trip in New Mexico.
-Birding was excellent with 10 new life birds for me.
+Birding was excellent with 10 new life bird for me.
 It is amazing to see the variety of habitats that New Mexico has to offer birders.
 And you can be counted on to show participants enjoyable side adventures through little known areas that are productive for birders as well as a treat for sightseeing in general.

 Tom 2014